minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    * - :guilabel:`Node Selector`
      - Directs the operator to set a Node Selector such that pods only deploy onto Kubernetes workers whose labels match the selector.

+   * - :guilabel:`Tolerations`
+     - Specify any required tolerations for this tenant's pods.

 .. _create-tenant-identity-provider-section: